-IKE Authentication

-Method

-This group of fields is applicable for IPSec Tunnels and L2TP with IPSec Policy.
+IKE Authentication Method - This group of fields is applicable for IPSec Tunnels and L2TP with IPSec Policy.

-Pre-Shared Key - Input 1-63 characters as pre-shared key.
-Digital Signature (X.509) - Select one predefined Profiles set in the VPN and Remote Access >>IPSec Peer Identity.
+- Pre-Shared Key Input 1-63 characters as pre-shared key. - Digital Signature (X.509) Click Digital Signature to invoke this function and select one predefined Profiles set in the VPN and Remote Access >>IPSec Peer Identity as Peer ID.